BlenderHQ/bhqab/README.md

 ## Branches

 * `main` - Contains the main distributable project code.
-* `docs` - Available only to support online and offline API project documentation.
+* `dev` - Branch of project development and also support of online and offline API project documentation.
-* `dev` - Branch of project development.
-All changes in this branch must be merged in the main branch of the project and in the branch of documentation

 ## Maintenance of Addons Using the Module